 Flora, Fauna, and Physical Environment

 Summer weather conditions at Kent Island have been recorded nearly continuously since 1937.
 Fog occurs during about one-third of summer days.
-Daytime high temperatures are generally around 60 F (8 C).
-Because of the cool, moist climate of the Bay of Fundy, the flora and fauna of the Bowdoin Scientific Station are characterized by many boreal species that would normally be restricted to more northern latitudes or higher altitudes.
+Daytime high temperatures are generally around 60 o F (8 o C).
+Because of the cool, moist climate of the Bay of Fundy, the flora and fauna of the Bowdoin Scientific Station are characterized by boreal species that would normally be restricted to more northern latitudes or higher altitudes.

-The northern third of Kent Island is covered by a forest of white and red spruce, balsam fir, and heart-leaf birch, with mountain ash colonizing disturbed areas.
-The understory is dominated by spinulose wood-fern and whorled aster.
+The northern third of Kent Island is covered by a forest of white spruce, balsam fir, and heart-leaf birch, with mountain ash colonizing disturbed areas.
+The understory is dominated by mountain wood-fern and whorled aster.
 The southern two-thirds of the island are mostly treeless, with old fields, a small freshwater stream, a marsh, and shrub habitats.
 More than 280 terrestrial plant species have been identified at Kent Island (see plant species of Kent Island).

 About 200 bird species have been recorded at the Station, 55 of which have nested there.
 There are large colonies of herring gulls, Leach's storm-petrels, and black guillemots.
 Other abundant birds include common eiders, Savannah sparrows, song sparrows, and various warblers.
 Kent Island is a major stopover point migratory shorebirds (see bird species of Kent Island).
 The island lacks reptiles, amphibians, and terrestrial mammals other than humans, bats, and muskrats.
 The insect fauna is moderately rich and reasonably well known (see insect species of Kent Island).